Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

-Becoming a victim of crime can impact your life in many ways, including your ability to work.
-Some examples of the impact of victimization on work include:
+Becoming a crime victim can impact your life and your ability to work.
+You may:

-In our Employment section, you can find information about your rights, and resources that can protect you as an employee.
+In the Employment section, you can find information about your rights, and resources that protect you as an employee.

 For immediate help and to report a crime, call 911.